yybrother989/TradingAgents/README.md

 print(decision)
 ```

-> For `online_tools`, we recommend enabling them for experimentation, as they provide access to real-time data.
-The agents' offline tools rely on cached data from our **Tauric TradingDB**, a curated dataset we use for backtesting.
-We're currently in the process of refining this dataset, and we plan to release it soon alongside our upcoming projects.
+> The default configuration now uses Alpha Vantage as the primary data provider, which provides access to real-time market data.
+For offline experimentation, there's a local data vendor option that uses our **Tauric TradingDB**, a curated dataset for backtesting, though this is still in development.
+We're currently refining this dataset and plan to release it soon alongside our upcoming projects.
 Stay tuned!

 You can view the full list of configurations in `tradingagents/default_config.py`.